uptonking/note4yaoo/lib-db-app-community-local-first-offlineable.md

   - Personably I kinda like the fact that it’s a relational DB.
 The stuff you gain by having users only allowed to do certain things based on certain fields using Policies makes life a lot easier and more relaxing.

 - For offline-first use PouchDB can connect directly to a CouchDB installed on your desktop PC as opposed to storing user data in your browser's built-in IndexedDB and syncing that with a Cloud based CouchDB.
+  - Syncing that local CouchDB to your web based CouchDB is very fast and it's done in the background so it doesn't affect the performance of actually using the app.
-- When you compare the CouchDB replication with other replication protocols, it is slow.
-The reason is that CouchDB supports replication with many instances at the same time.
+- 👉🏻 This is not true.**When you compare the CouchDB replication with other replication protocols, it is slow**. **The reason is that CouchDB supports replication with many instances at the same time**.
 This creates big overhead in handling revision trees.
 Many requests have to be made all the time.
 You can observe that by starting the PouchDB subproject in the comparison repo.
 Watch the network tab in dev tools.
 Another problem is that CouchDB does not support Websocket replication, everything is long polling and plain http requests.
   - Other replications that only support many-clients-to-one-server are way faster.
 Both, on the initial load and on ongoing changes.
 This was the main reason why I build GraphQL replication for RxDB.
+- while I've not done benchmark studies with CouchDB I have monitored the logs to watch those syncs and we're not talking painfully "slow" in real world use.
+It is reliable though.

 - I've used CouchDB and PouchDB on a previous project, and it was a blast.
 The built-in features like replication and HTTP API are great.
 My only regret is the limited support (at the time) for full text search and complex queries.
   - Yeah although the docs claim to support things like regex-based searches, it's so horrendously slow it shouldn't even be listed as a feature.